lorenzo-crippa/GV300/README.md

 - "do_files" contains Stata code for each class

-- "slides" contains a set of slides for each class
+- "slides" contains a set of slides for each class in pdf

 - "slides_source_code" contains LaTeX code (and necessary files, like pictures...) to generate pdf slides